justcoded/web-starter-kit/README.md

 ## Quickstart

-[Download](https://github.com/justcoded/web-starter-kit/releases/latest) the kit or clone this repository and build on what is included in the `assets` directory.
+Init your project using [jcn](https://github.com/justcoded/npm-jcn) or  [Download](https://github.com/justcoded/web-starter-kit/releases/latest) the kit from this repository and build on what is included in the `assets` directory.

 You can start from `index.html` - the default starting point, with template text.